consultation-gouv/specs-apis-deploiement/README.md

 The basic deployment workflow includes several steps:

- * 1- a user requests a `example.consultation.gouv.fr` instance on the *platform* website.
+ * 1- a user requests a `https//consultation.etalab.gouv.fr/example` instance on the *platform* website.
 His request is (email) verified, rate-limited and, if it seems legitimate, the instance creation process is launched ;
- * 2- the *platform* creates the DNS entries, depending on the requirements of the *provider*:
-   * a `CNAME` dns entry is created, which links `example.consultation.gouv.fr` to a DNS name given by the provider. **This supposes that all the consultation platforms created through this API will hit the very same front server - which is BAD for scalability.
-An improved version should allow the provider to change the CNAME target  for each instance through an API (as long as the default CNAME target)**
-   * if required by the provider, `SPF` and `DKIM` entries have to be created for `@example.consultation.gouv.fr`.
-All the outgoing emails will be sent using a `no-reply@example.consultation.gouv.fr` email address.
- * 3- the provider's `/instances` creation endpoint is called by the *platform*, which then displays an informative message to the user ;
+ * 2- the provider's `/instances` creation endpoint is called by the *platform*, which then displays an informative message to the user ;
- * 4- the *provider* deploys the instance - this is done synchronously or asynchronously, and the *platform* will get an appropriate status code.
+ * 3- the *provider* deploys the instance - this is done synchronously or asynchronously, and the *platform* will get an appropriate status code.
 Once completed, the deployment status and metadata are sent to the *platform*'s `/instances/{requestIdentifier}` endpoint using http's `PATCH` method.
 The "metadata" is a flat key-value array, which may contain several informations that the *provider* could find interesting to communicate to the *platform* (admin interface url, admin username, admin password, instance creation duration, http authentication credentials, etc.)

 Additional instance-lifecycle management operations have not been documented using this workflow but could be useful in the future.
 Here are some ideas: